 During this time at the plant every pump, fan, mill and turbine were brought to the maintenance shop and disassembled, measured, cleaned, honed and reassembled before the plant was brought online for the first time.
 This is called doing a “check out” of the unit.
-The electricians would check every motor, every cable and every relay.
+The electricians would check every motor, every cable and every relay and alarm.
 The Results team (Instrument and Controls as they were later called) would check out the instrument air, the pneumatic valves and the control logic throughout the plant.

 Gary had me go to the tool room and get some rubber boots and a rain suit.
 When we arrived at the water treatment building George Pepple was there waiting for us.
 The pump was in place and only the couplings needed to be connected to the acid line.
 Gary explained to me as he carefully tightened the bolts around the flange that you had to do it just right in order for the flange to seat properly and create a good seal.
 He would tighten one bolt, then the bolt opposite it until he worked his way around the flange.
 He also explained that you didn’t want to over-tighten it.